PhoenixPan/JavaCookBook/Bit.md

 move right and append a 0 at left, sign bit would be the same as before
 a >> 1  001110010
 a >> 2  000111001

+# Question: What if I changed the sign after the shift?
+Fill the new digit with sign bit

 ## Unsigned right shift (>>>)
 move right and append a 0 at left, ignore sign bit